Lololegeek/live-server-speed-edition/IDEAS.md

 - LOCAL server for instant reload (Instant preview of Microsoft use local server)
 - Optimise the code
 - Lite edition (The best speed edition, just start button)
+- Google Chrome, Edge, Opera and more navigators extension : Stop Live Server change the settings, the debounce settings, share the errors for a future fonction (logs) 👀, change the code and more...